NORTHCAROLINA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 The first step to take when trying to obtain court records in North Carolina is to identify the court records of interest.
 Afterward, the requestor should gather sufficient information that will facilitate the search.
 The county offices of clerks of courts in North Carolina operate public, self-service terminals where interested persons can find North Carolina court records.
 These self-service terminals are otherwise known as the Civil Case Processing System (VCAP).
 Requesters can obtain information on court documents about some proceedings, estates, and civil cases at these terminals in two ways.
 These include party name searches and file number searches.
 Most recorded information concerns case parties and dates for documents prepared by the court or filed with the clerk.

 Interested persons can use party name search to find information on court records at the public, self-service terminals when the file numbers are not known.
-They can use all or parts of the party’s names to execute the search.
+They can use all or parts of the party's names to execute the search.
 Party names follow a preset arrangement to provide consistent results from information retrieval.
 The best way to conduct name searches is to type the last name, a comma, and then the first initial.
-For instance, execute a search with Tom,S if the party name is as below:

-File Number Search
+How to Conduct a File Number Search

 Finding court records by file number is simple and is the most efficient search method.
 However, requesters cannot conduct statewide or multiple county searches using file numbers.
 They must search for a single county at a time.
 North Carolina file numbers typically contain a two-digit calendar year, court type, and a sequential number.
 For instance, a file number can read as 19 CVS 731267.